By Merrill Douglas

 Some manufacturers in Mexico have chosen that country as a more economical alternative to China.
 The nearshoring trend drives an increasing volume of freight along the corridor that connects Mexico’s industrial centers with U.S. intermodal terminals such as the one that Kansas City Southern operates in at the CenterPoint Intermodal Center in Kansas City, says Chris Gutierrez, president of economic development group Kansas City SmartPort.

-“Transportation costs from Mexico into the United States are 75 para 80 percent lower than from Asia, so we’re seeing a lot more manufacturing distribution coming into that corridor,” Gutierrez says.
+“Transportation costs from Mexico into the United States are 75 to 80 percent lower than from Asia, so we’re seeing a lot more manufacturing distribution coming into that corridor,” Gutierrez says.

 Besides touting the advantages of the KCSM intermodal corridor to companies that manufacture in Mexico today, KCS and Kansas City SmartPort are also marketing to companies that currently import from Asia, but are good nearshoring candidates.